JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 # Programming on Mobile #

+SmartBasic (my favorite)
+Low Res Coder (can use MFI Joysticks!)
+- [Fancade](https://www.fancade.com) play thousands of games and create your own

 - PlayCanvas - This one is barely advertised to run on mobile but it should work really well and its cloud based so no storage required.

 - AppGameKit literally RUNS on mobile.
 Huge ding on what could be so great: it doesnt support BT Keyboards at least on IOS